Voting machines are in the news

 possibility that our election outcomes will express the will of the people.

--- even after the problems with such systems were publicized.
+especially after the problems with such systems have been widely publicized

 the widespread secrecy surrounding